Child Support & Paternity

 In Minnesota, another way to establish paternity is through the Recognition of Parentage.
 A properly completed Recognition of Parentage document legally establishes the child's father.
 Parents can also go to court to have a judge or a jury decide if a person is the biological father of a child.

 For more information about establishing paternity, see the Department of Human Services.

 Who is Eligible for Services?

 All families needing help with establishment of paternity and/or collection of child support are eligible.
 Families who receive public assistance automatically receive these services.
 Support collected is used to offset the cost of public assistance provided.
-These services are also available to those who do not receive public assistance by completing an application and paying a small fee.
+These services are also available to those who do not receive public assistance by completing an application.